So You’ve Read Sloane’s Story — Here Are 9 Ways You Can Help

 7. Use Bark With Your Own Family

 If you’re worried about who your child is talking to online, you might insist on looking through their devices on a regular basis.
 But spot-checking your kid’s phone can be tedious and ineffective.
 Having a system in place to do all the screening for you can help keep your child safe.
-Bark detects signs of online predators — in addition to sexual content, cyberbullying, depression, threats of violence, and more — so that parents can know what’s happening across texts, chat, email, YouTube, and 24+ social media platforms.
+Bark detects signs of online predators — in addition to sexual content, cyberbullying, depression, threats of violence, and more — so that parents can know what’s happening across texts, email, YouTube, and 30+ apps and social media platforms.
+Bark also offers screen time management and web filtering features that allow families broader protection against potential online issues.
 If you feel that Bark is an appropriate solution for your family, sign up for a free, one-week trial of our award-winning monitoring service.

 8. Contact Your Child’s School About Bark for Schools

 Online predation doesn’t only happen on social media or over text messages.
 Schools across the country provide students with online accounts, and the same tools kids use for homework can be used by child predators.
 At Bark, we know all too well about how predators can contact students through their school-issued accounts.
 Using the same technology for monitoring personal accounts, we offer our Bark for Schools product completely free to all K-12 schools and districts in the U.S.

 Bark for Schools monitors school-issued accounts on G Suite and Office 365 so that schools can detect potential threats like online predators, cyberbullying, suicidal ideation, and more.
 For some kids, school-account monitoring is the only online protection they receive.
 Talk to your school administration about Bark for Schools so they can better protect your children from digital dangers.